-As to HI, \citet{Lee2020} have not detected the same correlation between distance and HI deficiency as highlighted here, but our results on \HIdef\ are in agreement with those of \citet{CroneOdekon2018} on the ALFALFA HI survey, who found that \HIdef\ of their sample galaxies decreasing with distance from the filament spine, and suggest that galaxies are cut off from their supply of cold gas.
+{ Some studies have instead investigated the HI content of galaxies in the filamentary structures in the local Universe.
+Interestingly,} \citet{Lee2021} did not detect the same correlation between distance and HI deficiency as highlighted here, but our results on \HIdef\ are in agreement with those of \citet{CroneOdekon2018} based on data from the ALFALFA HI survey, who found that the \HIdef\ of their galaxies{ decreases} with{ increasing} distance from the filament spine, and suggest that galaxies{ in dense regions} are cut off from their supply of cold gas.

-\section{Summary and conclusions}
+\section{Summary and Conclusions}

-We have presented the first large observational effort to gather the gas status, in both molecular and atomic gas phases, of large scale structures linked to a central galaxy cluster.
-This comprehensive study aims at evaluating the impact of cosmological filaments in the processing the cold gas reservoirs of galaxies, as they move within the cosmic web and before they fall into the cluster itself.
-To this end, we have built a homogeneous sample of 245 galaxies with stellar masses $\log(M_\star/M_\odot)\sim9-11$; they are located in major filaments surrounding Virgo.
-Stellar masses and star formation rate (SFR) estimates have been gathered from the literature.
-H$_2$ and HI masses have been estimated thanks to our CO and HI campaigns at the IRAM-30m and Nan\c{c}ay telescopes, respectively, or taken from previous published observations.
+We present the first large observational effort to gather the gas status ---in both molecular and atomic gas phases--- of large-scale structures linked to a central galaxy cluster.
+This comprehensive study was undertaken in order to evaluate the impact of cosmological filaments in processing of the cold gas reservoirs of galaxies as they move within the cosmic web and before they fall into the cluster itself.
+To this end, we built a homogeneous sample of 245 galaxies with stellar masses $\log(M_\star/M_\odot)\sim9-11$ located in major filaments surrounding Virgo.
+Stellar masses and SFR estimates were gathered from the literature.
+H$_2$ and HI masses were estimated thanks to our CO and HI campaigns at the IRAM-30m and Nan\c{c}ay telescopes, respectively, or were taken from previous published observations.

-Environmental parameters such as alignments with respect to the filament spines, local densities, distances from the filament spines and from Virgo cluster have been calculated, following an accurate 3D characterization of the cosmic web around Virgo.
-We have compared the properties of these filament galaxies with those of two samples of galaxies with similar size: i) isolated field galaxies (AMIGA) and ii) galaxies belonging to the Virgo cluster itself.
+Environmental parameters such as alignments with respect to the filament spines, local densities, and distances from the filament spines and from Virgo cluster were calculated following { a rigorous} 3D characterization of the cosmic web around Virgo.
+We compared the properties of these filament galaxies with those of two samples of galaxies of similar sizes: (i) isolated field galaxies (AMIGA) and (ii) galaxies belonging to the Virgo cluster itself.
 Stellar and gas masses, SFRs, depletion times, quiescent fractions, and environmental properties have been considered for all three samples, with a homogeneous treatment of the data.